 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company is exposed to interest rate risk because funds are borrowed at both fixed and floating interest rates.
 Interest rate risk is measured by using the cash flow sensitivity for changes in variable interest rate.
 The borrowings of the Company are principally denominated in INR with a mix of fixed and floating rates of interest.
+The Company has exposure to interest rate risk, arising principally on changes in base lending rate.
 The risk is managed by the Company by maintaining an appropriate mix between fixed and floating rate borrowings.